Is Real Madrid the favorite to win the Champions League?

 Is Real Madrid the favorite to win the Champions League this year?

-Although with this victory he breathes, the odds of Real Madrid (+2000) to fight for the UCL do not look promising after obtaining 4 points 3 matches (1 victoria, 1 defeat and 1 tie).
+Although with this victory he breathes, the odds of Real Madrid (+2000) to fight for the UCL do not look promising after obtaining 4 points in 3 parties (1 victoria, 1 defeat and 1 tie).
 It is clear that whites are always favorites to everything but the truth is that it seems that the coronavirus crisis that is hitting Spain, it is also affecting Spanish teams, including ocean liners as big as the Bernabéu.
 We will see how they evolve in the next days of the Champions League.